How do you make the decision to trust others?

 Have you ever started a new job or worked with a new team and realised that you needed to build trust quickly?

 Building trust and managing it long term, is one of the number one skills of a high performing leader.
 This is critical during uncertainty because if changes aren’t managed well, people will stop trusting leadership.

 Every leader knows that trust is important.
 The problem is that being good at fostering trust is hard.
 Trust is situational, dynamic, emotional and multi-directional.
 Not only that each person around you varies in their propensity to trust based on their tolerance to risk, personality characteristics, life experiences and level of power.

-> For many leaders, managing trust in teams is a challenge because there are three different forces at play.
+For many leaders, managing trust in teams is a challenge because there are three different forces at play.
 It’s important to understand these main dynamisms so that we can mitigate the damage they can potentially cause when mismanaged.
-They are macro forces outside of the team, meso forces between team members and micro forces within our selves.

-> Macro forces tend to be either external to the organisation or part of the internal fabric of how work is done overall in an organisation’s architecture.
+Macro forces tend to be either external to the organisation or part of the internal fabric of how work is done overall in an organisation’s architecture.

 Savvy leaders understand that their team members crave certainty and look to them for reassurance.
 Macro forces can easily undo the good work you have done ensuring your team feel unsure about what is going on.
 It makes it hard to manage the tension between being transparent and predicting the future with meeting leadership obligations.